abuiles/ember-101/hands-on.md

 # Hands-on
-In the following sections we will add some models to our app, define the interactions between them and create an interface to add friends and articles that they borrow from us.
+In the following sections we will add some models to our app, define the interactions between them, and create an interface to add friends and the articles they borrow from us.

 ## Adding a friend resource
-The main model of our application will be called **Friend**, it represents the people who will be borrowing articles from us.
+The main model of our application will be called **Friend**.
+It represents the people who will borrow articles from us.

 Let's add it with the **resource** generator.